 Annilee Newton is a writer and professor based in Austin, Texas.
-Currently teaching composition and working on a novel about a college student who masquerades as her male classmate to work on an archeological dig in 1950 Greece.
+Currently teaching composition and working on a novel about a college student who masquerades as her male classmate to work on an archaeological dig in 1950 Greece.

 Vertigo in Blue

-A review of Mariette Navarro’s Ultramarine for Asymptote Journal
+A review of Mariette Navarro’s Ultramarine for Asymptote Journal.

 Anger as Purpose